 Not all geniuses fight for the side of light.
 Sometimes a genius is cast as the villain, which presents a unique challenge to your protagonist, who may (or may not) be a genius themselves.

 For example, think Hannibal Lecter, think the Jigsaw Killer, Voldemort, or even Lex Luthor and the Joker.
 There’s something daunting (or thrilling) in fighting an enemy who always seems to be twenty steps ahead of you.
-Does your protagonist has what it takes to triumph?
+Does your protagonist have what it takes to triumph?

-When the genius is a villain, their character flaws, rather than proving inner conflict, provide the one chink in their armour that the protagonist can exploit.
+When the genius is a villain, their character flaws, rather than proving inner conflict, provide the one chink in their armor that the protagonist can exploit.
 Don’t neglect to develop these flaws in the villain, too, or you might end up stuck in your quest to defeat him.